osrf/haptix_api/README.md

-C API for Haptix project
+C and MATLAB API for HAPTIX project

-See header files.
+See .h and .m files.